Author of "Kewpee Hamburgers: A Mity Nice History" meets locals at book signing

 LIMA, OH (WLIO) - People of Lima came out on Sunday to meet the author of a book about the city's favorite hamburger.

-Gary Flinn, Author of "Kewpee Hamburgers: A Mity Nice History," was at the Lima Mall for the afternoon to meet local Kewpee fans, talk about the history of the chain across a century and several states, and autograph copies of the book.
+Gary Flinn, Author of "Kewpee Hamburgers: A Mity Nice History," was at the Lima Mall Sunday afternoon to meet local Kewpee fans, talk about the history of the chain across a century and several states, and autograph copies of the book.

 Kewpee means something different to everyone, but Dave Binder, who came to get a copy of his own, says that the restaurant is the reason he's here.